haozez/aimi_uls_final/README.md

 #### Adjust patch size for 3D models

-The nnUNet pipeline automatically adjusts the patch size during planning.
+The nnU-Net pipeline automatically adjusts the patch size during planning.
 However, our dataset has been preprocessed to make sure that one 3D patch contains the entire lesion.
 Automatically adjusting the patch size may result in a patch that does not contain the entire lesion.
 Therefore, we manually set the patch size to 256x256x128 (x, y, z) for 3D models.
 We achieved this by modifying the patch size in the plan file before re-running data preprocessing.

 #### Training scripts

 We used a job script to train the models on the Snellius cluster.
 The job script is available in the `misc_scripts` folder.
-In the script, we first check if nnUNet preprocessed the dataset, and if not, we preprocess the dataset first.
-Then we train the model using the nnUNet pipeline.
+In the script, we first check if nnU-Net preprocessed the dataset, and if not, we preprocess the dataset first.
+Then we train the model using the nnU-Net pipeline.

 The job script is a template, and you need to modify the script to match your dataset and configuration.
 The job script is designed to run on the Snellius cluster, and you may need to modify the script to run on other clusters.